Last Updated on March 6, 2021 by

 5. In Hindu temples, people burn sandalwood to possess a divine connection with God.

-6. Chewing of the Malay Peninsula treats sweet smell as the sign of good spirits, and pungent or lousy odor is associated with evil spirits.
+6. Chewing of the Malay Peninsula treats sweet smell as a sign of good spirits, and pungent or lousy odor is associated with evil spirits.

 7. In Colombian Desana, the shaman blows the smoke of sweetly scented tobacco cigars over a girl once she attains puberty.
 It is performed to recognize her as a member of the civilized adult community.